How I built my dividend portfolio

 iShares CDZ is a Canadian Dividend Aristocrats Index ETF.
 It holds Canadian companies that have increased their ordinary cash dividend every year for the last five years.

 Typically, U.S. dividend aristocrats have increased their payouts to shareholders for the last 25 consecutive years.
 I recall at the time of this post there were about 51 or 52 such U.S. companies in that list – which is updated every year.
+You can check out the U.S. ETF NOBL for the current list.

 - Consider dividend payout ratio.
 I like companies that aren’t sacrificing all their cash to reward shareholders.
 I mean, share buybacks are good for shareholders too!
 Therefore, companies that have a modest payout ratio are companies I tend to focus on.